Sergei-Kalabin/garden/content/journal/why-gardening.md

 As a student I was always mesmerized by the academic research process.
 Later in life researching things has become an important part of my day-job-career and now it becomes a cornerstone of my art practice, on par with systematization, symbolism, world-building and narrative.

-Looking back at my social media habbits, I seem to have always leaned towards the work with the garage door open approach.
+Looking back at my social media habbits, it seems I have always leaned towards the work—with—the—garage—door—open approach.

 This is an attempt at digital gardening.